normaluser/shooter-2D/readme.md

 # '2D Shoot em up' game tutorial using SDL2 / Pascal

 Tutorial (15 parts) about programming a game in pascal / lazarus using SDL2.
-The repository contains the source code for all 15 parts.
+The repository contains the source code for all 15 parts. (and pascal-specific tutorials...)
 The original tutorial (and "c" - source code) can be found at: https://www.parallelrealities.co.uk/tutorials/#shooter

 # Dependencies